 The jetty is busy with ferries and cargo and is also used for emergency evacuation.
 Visiting boats may drop passengers off when the jetty is not being used by commercial or emergency vessels but boats may not tie up or stay alongside the jetty at any time day or night.
 Moorings in this area are all private.

 Visiting boats may moor against the wall but must leave the steps and slip way clear at all times.
 An alternative is to use two long warps to the north end of the harbour and a stern anchor.
 Creux Harbour is a drying harbour.
 There is no charge to use the harbour and toilets and basic showers (showers at a small charge) are available just the other side of the tunnel.
 There is also a café which is open most days in the summer.
-Creux Harbour is occasionally closed for fund raising and other events.
+Creux Harbour is occasionally closed for fund raising and other events and is sometimes used by commercial ferries and cargo boats.
+If you are leaving your boat unattended you are advised to contact the Harbourmaster.
 The moorings just outside the harbour are all private.

 If you choose to anchor in either of these locations please keep well away from the moorings.